Age verification: Data breaches

-Legal mandates
+By country

 Australia

 Australia intended to implement requirements for age verification under the Online Safety Act 2021.
 In August 2023, Minister for Communications Michelle Rowland released a report by eSafety that recommended against such a scheme, finding that "at present, each type of age verification or age assurance technology comes with its own privacy, security, effectiveness or implementation issue", and suggesting that an industry code be adopted to promote the use of content filtering software to parents.

 In May 2024, the federal government allocated A$6.5 million from the 2024 Australian federal budget to a pilot age verification scheme meant to protect children from accessing pornography and other harmful digital content in response to a sharp rise in domestic violence nationally.

 On 10 September 2024, Prime Minister Anthony Albanese and Minister for Communications Michelle Rowland confirmed that the federal government would introduce legislation to enforce a minimum age for access to social media and other relevant digital platforms.
 The federal government would also work with states and territorial governments to develop a uniform framework.
 Albanese said that the legislation was intended to safeguard the safety and mental and physical health of young people while Rowland said that the proposed legislation would hold big tech to account for harmful online environments and social media addiction among children.
 The minimum age is likely to be set between 14 and 16 years of age.
 The federal government's announcement followed South Australia's plan to restrict social media access to people aged 14 and above, and the Coalition's promise to restrict social media access to people aged 16 if it won the 2025 Australian federal election.